seermedical/seer-py/README.md

 the API.

-seer-py will prompt for the username and password that you use to log in to the The simplest way to authenticate is to create an instance of `SeerConnect`.
+seer-py will prompt for the username and password that you use to log in to the Seer App.
+The simplest way to authenticate is to create an instance of `SeerConnect`:
-Seer App.

 ```
 from seerpy import SeerConnect